lightxLK/Smorphi-TransfoBot/README.md

 ## Project Overview
 The SMORPHI² TransfoBot is designed to demonstrate the capabilities of modern robotics and automation through a series of carefully orchestrated assembly steps, utilizing a variety of cutting-edge components and technologies.

-## Our Prestigious Mentors
-- Dr. Gyanaranjan Panigrahi
-- Mr. Pritam Nanda
-- Mr. Biswajeeban Mishra

-## The Mighty Team
-- Sahil Kumar Chaudhury
-- Tejaswinee Nayak
-- Tanushree Lenka
-- Choudhary Abisant Jena
-- Rudra Narayan Behera
-- Lokesh Patra ★
-- Pallav Palai

-> "Every step and procedure was performed in alignment with the guidance of all the mentors and the esteemed panel from Wefaa Robotics, Singapore."

 ## Key Features
 - Advanced locomotion capabilities
 - Integration with IoT and Automation